-This privacy notice explains how we collect, store and use personal data about individuals working with the Trust in a voluntary capacity, including governors and trustees.
+This privacy notice explains how we collect, store and use personal data about individuals applying for jobs within our trust.

 We, Unity Schools Partnership, Park Road, Haverhill, Suffolk CB9 7YD, are the 'data controller' for the purposes of data protection law.
 The Data Protection Officer for the Trust can be contacted at dpo@unitysp.co.uk.